Luwafemi/cardApp/README.md

-##CardApp
+## CardApp

-• Created with React.Js
+- Created with React.Js

-• Fetches data from the GitHub api
+- Fetches data from the GitHub api

-• This app delivers GitHub profiles...
+- This app delivers GitHub profiles

-• ...Type in the GitHub username, and voila!
-You get the profile of the user.
+- *Type in the GitHub username, and voila!
+You get the profile of the user delivered.*